Alarms and Events

 The intention of an alarm is to signal that something has gone wrong, or that a particular stage of processing has been reached.
 For example, an alarm might indicate that a boiler has exceeded a safe temperature limit.

-The central event system is integrated in the TwinCAT HMI server.
+The central event system is integrated into the TwinCAT HMI server.
 It is possible to manage events from the HMI server and its extensions.
 The TcHmiEventlogger extension can be connected with the TwinCAT 3 event logger from local or remote real-time systems.

 The event system has been built as an extension.
 The extension can be loaded automatically when a project is created or can be installed via NuGet packages.
 When we install the NuGet package we might encounter a computability problem as the interface may not match.